 The exams will cover material discussed in the lectures, readings from your textbook, and anything else that may be uploaded to canvas.
 If a student needs a make-up exam, this should be communicated beforehand.
-Please note, make up exams may be in essay or in a different format rather than multiple choice, you may also have to take the make up exam in person rather than online.
-Extra credit may be available throughout the semester at the lecturer's discretion and will be given to the class not on an individual basis.
+Please note, make up exams may be in essay format rather than multiple choice.
+Extra credit may be available throughout the semester at the lecturer's discretion and will be given to the entire class not on an individual basis.

 Exams will be online on canvas; students will have an hour and thirty minutes to take their exams and will have one chance to the exam.
 Exams will not be reopened, or due dates extended.
-During each "exam week" students will have Thursday-Friday at midnight to submit their exam.
+During each "exam week" students will have until midnight to submit their exam.
 Please note the exam will close at midnight so the latest it can be started is 10:30 pm for the full time.